pc9795/ds-algo-java/notes/gfg/algo/greedy_algorithms.md

-Generally use Prim's algorithm, when you have a gfg.graph with lots of edges else use Kruskal's algorithm.
+Generally use Prim's algorithm, when you have a Graph with lots of edges else use Kruskal's algorithm.